uias/Pageboy/README.md

 ## Usage
 ### Getting Started

-1) Create an instance of a `PageboyViewController` and provide it with a `PageboyViewControllerDataSource` dataSource.
+1) Create an instance of a `PageboyViewController` and provide it with a `PageboyViewControllerDataSource` data source.

 ```swift
 class PageViewController: PageBoyViewController, PageboyViewControllerDataSource {